 Many shudder at the mere thought of a cold shower.

-As a result our body’s ability to naturally regulate against shifts in temperature can diminish.
+As a result, our body’s ability to naturally regulate shifts in temperature can diminish.
 So when faced with less than ideal temperatures it’s natural to want to avoid them.
 But we shouldn’t.

 Poor adaptation to temperature can suggest a vascular system that’s lost its edge.
 With a strong link to the immune system, it’s vitally important we exercise these often dormant parts as much as the rest.